-- Set the circuit's ARP Enable parameter to enable so that the VINES router can provide address resolution services to any client nodes. - □ Set the Remote Client Privileges parameter to Enable on those circuits that connect the routers to the server.
-Doing so allows the client nodes to communicate with the server, even though they are separated by more than one hop.
+- □ Set the circuit's ARP Enable parameter to enable so that the VINES router can provide address resolution services to any client nodes. - □ Set the Remote Client Privileges parameter to Enable on those circuits that connect the routers to the server.
+Doing so allows the client nodes to communicate with the server, even though they are separated by more than one hop. - Note: When you enable Remote Client Privileges, Serverless Networks for WANs is automatically enabled.
+Banyan does not recommend using Serverless Networks on a WAN because the high cost increases delays and may terminate sessions.
+Wellfleet, however, does support this configuration.

-For example, Figure 14-10 shows a VINES network in which the VINES server is separated from the client nodes by two Wellfleet routers.
+Figure 14-10 shows a sample VINES network in which the VINES server is separated from the client nodes by two Wellfleet routers.
 In order for the server and client nodes to communicate, we configured the routers in the following way:

-- □ Enabled VINES on circuits E1, E2, E3, E4. - Set the ARP Enable parameter to Enable on circuits E3 and E4 so that Router B can provide address resolution services to the client nodes on these circuits. - Set the Remote Client Privileges parameter to Enable on circuits E1 and E2, so that the client nodes on circuits E3 and E4 can reach the server via Routers A and B.
+- □ Enabled VINES on circuits E1, E2, E3, E4. - □ Set the ARP Enable parameter to Enable on circuits E3 and E4 so that Router B can provide address resolution services to the client nodes on these circuits. - □ Set the Remote Client Privileges parameter to Enable on circuits E1 and E2, so that the client nodes on circuits E3 and E4 can reach the server via Routers A and B.

-As a result, the servers and client nodes on this network can communicate, even though they are separated by more than one hop.
+As a result, the server and client nodes on this network can communicate, even though they are separated by more than one hop.